Reporters Without Borders holds protest against Belarus blogger arrest

-Reporters Without Borders (RSF) on Thursday held a protest against the treatment of journalists by Belarus at the country's border with Lithuania.
+SALCININKAI BORDER CROSSING POINT, Lithuania (Reuters) -Reporters Without Borders (RSF) on Thursday held a protest against the treatment of journalists by Belarus at the country’s border with Lithuania, while the leader of Belarus opposition in exile called for more protests on Saturday.

 The incident sparked international outrage and calls for sanctions against Belarus.
 Minsk accused the West of using the episode to wage “hybrid war.”

-Protasevich was "alive, well", his lawyer said after meeting him, Russia's state news agency RIA reported on Thursday.
+Protasevich was “alive, well”, his lawyer said after meeting him, Russian state news agency RIA reported on Thursday.

+His social media feed from exile had been one of the last remaining independent sources of news about Belarus, a country sandwiched between Russia and the NATO Western security alliance.

 RSF Secretary General Christophe Deloire, who headed the protests, told reporters on Wednesday in Vilnius that Belarus’ actions were part of a new way of attacking press freedom and that this was something “not imaginable a few years ago.”